ujagaga/mongoose-file-server/README.md

 I only created a "build.sh" to help build on linux, but mongoose does work on Windows and MacOs.
 Please refer to original repository to see how.

 # Running
-There is a latest executable provided, but you can also build it using the "build.sh" script.
-It will produce "mongoose-fs" which you can run by calling it and passing the path to folder to be served as an argument like:

-    mongoose-fs /home
+Build it using the "build.sh" script.
+Get hep by running with "-h" argument.

 You can also use "share-files" script with no parameters.
-It displays the currently detected IP address and passes the calling directory to the "mongoose-fs".
+It displays the currently detected IP address and passes the calling directory to the application.
 For it to detect the correct IP address, please check the name of your network card and edit the "WIFI_CARD_NAME" variable.